“Conspiracy, Pornography, Democracy: The Recurrent Aesthetics of the American Illuminati.” Forthcoming from Journal of American Studies.

 “The Anxiety of Audience: Economies of Readership in James’ Hawthorne.”
 Henry James Review 34.1 (2013): 1-15.

 “‘To be indifferent and to be young’: Disraeli, Sybil, and the Preservation of an American ‘Race,’ 1879-1912.”
 Victorian Literature and Culture 39.2 (2011): 463-82.

 “Finding a Voice: Reconciling Competing Discourses in Student Work.”
 The WAC Journal 20 (2009): 63-74.

 “Makandal and the African Wild Boar: Reprinting and Race Science in the American Literature Classroom.”
 Common-place: Just Teach One 8 (Spring 2016).

 Rev. of Plagiarama!
 William Wells Brown and the Aesthetic of Attractions, by Geoffrey Sanborn, and The Moral Economies of American Authorship: Reputation, Scandal, and the Nineteenth-Century Marketplace, by Susan Ryan.
-Forthcoming from American Literature.
+American Literature 90.1 (2018): 174-76.

 Rev. of The Haitian Revolution and the Early United States: Histories, Textualities, Geographies, eds.
 Elizabeth Maddock Dillon and Michael Drexler.
-MELUS.
-Sept.
-7, 2017.
+MELUS 42.4 (2017): 221–23.